 If your score is not as high as you would like it to be, don’t despair.
 There are things you can do to improve it.

 Not surprisingly, the best ways to improve your score involve exercise and healthy weight loss.
-Fitbit says, increased exercise may help you improve your score by up to 20% over a period of two to three months.
+Fitbit says, increased exercise may help you bump your score by up to 20% over a period of two to three months.

-This can be done with aerobic exercise.
+This can be done with both aerobic and anerobic exercise.
 Interval training is particularly effective at improving your fitness.
 It involves a series of high intensity exercise workouts interspersed with rest or relief periods.
 Or even more simply put, you run, cycle or row fast for a bit, then slow down for a bit.
 This is also a get-fit-quick scheme that works brilliantly well at burning fat.

 Essential reading: Torch fat quickly with interval training: a beginners guide